General FAQs | Technical FAQs | Purchasing FAQs

 Q: When do I need a Cue Sheet?

 A: If any of the tracks are publicly performed or broadcast, you may need to complete a cue sheet detailing music used, duration, composers etc and hand this to the relevant broadcaster or collecting agency.
-None of the tracks in the Chris Worth Productions music library are registered with any collecting agency so they do not have the right to claim fees on our behalf.
 If you require further information for your cue sheet please contact us.

 Q: Do I have to pay royalty fees when the music is broadcast?